TechneLogos/Cobra/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: Feature Request
 about: Propose a feature or enhancement
-title:
+title: ''
-labels:
+labels: New Feature
-assignees:
+assignees: ''

 ---